akuspel/holang/readme.md

 }
 ```

 Certain types (arrays, structs) can be marked as opaque, which prevents access to its data without using a raw scope.
-Furthermore pointers can't be dereferenced or got outside of raw scopes.
+Furthermore pointers can't be dereferenced or gotten outside of raw scopes.
 Example:
 ```go
 #type MySecrets = opaque struct {
 	_secret_int : int,